 Drainage

 Repair category 1

-Notes The property is connected to a private septic tank which is assumed to be registered with SEPA.
+Notes It is assumed that the septic tank is registered with SEPA and located within the boundaries of the property.
 Regular inspection and maintenance should be anticipated.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.